 Getting rid of debt means getting a game plan.
 Many borrowers have found consolidating their debts makes the repayment process simpler and less expensive.
 On the other hand, some people have tried to consolidate and ended up even deeper in debt.
-Getting the desired results from any debt relief strategy, including consolidation, means knowing the potential pitfalls ahead of time so you can avoid them.
+Getting the desired results from any debt relief strategy, including consolidation, means knowing a company that provides a reliable debt consolidation services, as well as the potential pitfalls ahead of time so you can avoid them.

 Here are four dangers to avoid when pursuing debt consolidation.